David-Howell/telco-churn/readme.md

 ### Target variable
+#### - Churn

 ### Need to haves (Deliverables):
 - A model that will predict churn with a better accuracy than baseline

 ### Nice to haves (With more time):
 - Segmentation of customers into groups with targeted strategies to reduce churn within different segments

 ***